yankaizhao322/annotation-yolo-fine-tuning/README.md

 The model was fine-tuned using **videos containing only the lower body of walking subjects**.
 Each frame was manually labeled in **CVAT** with 10 anatomical keypoints.
-Fine-tuning significantly improved YOLOv8's accuracy for lower-limb pose estimation and tracking in gait analysis videos.
+Fine-tuning significantly improved YOLOv8's accuracy for lower-body pose estimation and tracking in gait analysis videos.

 ---